Protests against Daniel Ortega

-The protests against Daniel Ortega were a series of protests against President of Nicaragua Daniel Ortega and actions performed by his government, the dismantling of the opposition, and violence against peaceful protesters.
-The protests began in 2014, when the construction of the Nicaragua Canal was about to begin, and several hundred protesters blocked roads and clashed with police during the groundbreaking of the canal.
-Tens of thousands of Nicaraguans began to protest against President Ortega for what they believe to be a corrupt electoral system.
+Protests against Daniel Ortega, Co-president of Nicaragua (Note: Co-president since 18 February 2025.
+Ortega served as president from 1985 to 1990 and from 2007 to 2025.), began in 2014, when the construction of the Nicaragua Canal was about to begin, and several hundred protesters blocked roads and clashed with police during the groundbreaking of the canal.
+Tens of thousands of Nicaraguans began to protest against Ortega for what they believe to be a corrupt electoral system.

 The protests were renewed in April 2018 following the Ortega administration's decree of the Nicaraguan Social Security Institute's social security reform increasing taxes and decreasing benefits.
 Police and the paramilitary groups attacked and killed unarmed protesters, which made people to stand-up.
 After five days of deadly unrest, Ortega announced the cancellation of the reforms.
 Since then, Ortega faced the largest protests in his government's history, with the protest movement spreading to denounce Ortega in general and demanding his resignation.
-Related protests continued until 2020.
+Related protests continue to the present day.

+In regard to changes regarding protests: Assembly rights since 2018 have been limited and restricted.
+However, it was not until 2021 that an actual law was passed that fully limited the right to assembly.
+In September 2021, the Supreme Electoral Council, which was filled with members of the FSLN political party, “prohibited in-person rallies of more than 200 attendees for campaigning purposes.”
+The Council argued that they created this law due to the fear of COVID-19 spreading.
+Thus, during the 2021 elections, a very limited number of protests occurred due to this law.
+As a result, many who protested the elections were Nicaraguans outside of the country.